GLRJr/allyship-project/README.md

 # React Dev Project

 I didn't really have enough time to finish everything but I got most of it done.
 The main thing I was focused on was maintainability and keeping the code dry.
 Even though this project seems small it can get really difficult to maintain if everything is hard coded.
 I tried to keep the logic separate from the data, So when a change is made in the future you only have to change the data files and you don't have to dig through the code.
 I also tried to turn as many things into components as possible to increase readability and for ease of modification.
 If I had more time I could've finished the CSS but the bulk of the logic is there.
+I can walk you through my process or the file structure over a zoom chat if you'd like.

 ## Available Scripts